Marwie375/Supabase-Database-Actions-Backup/README.md

-> The main reason for the fork was to update the 3 dependancies below, but then I decided to add some features, namely to only keep the last 5 backups, and compress the backups to **save on storage space**.
-See improvements below.
+> The main reason for the fork was to update the dependancies, but then I decided to add some features, namely to only keep the last 5 backups (easy to change) , and compress the backups to **save on storage space**.
+See below.

 ### Updated Versions